Arthur Lee, 1st Viscount Lee of Fareham: Marriage, retirement from military

 On 23 December 1899 Lee married Ruth Moore (died 1966), daughter of New York banker John Godfrey Moore.
 He had first met her at parties in Kingston and Gananoque, and had taken her to balls at the Royal Military College, Kingston.
 Ruth was left a substantial inheritance after her father's death shortly before the wedding.
 Lee was promoted brevet major on 8 August 1900, returned to regimental duty on 22 August 1900, and retired from the army on 12 December 1900.

 Politics

 In 1900, Lee returned to England and embarked upon a political career.
 He was elected as a Conservative Member of Parliament for the Hampshire constituency of Fareham in the 1900 general election while still a regular officer.
 He represented Fareham for the next 18 years until his elevation to the peerage.
 He served as Civil Lord of the Admiralty from 1903 to 1905 under William Palmer, 2nd Earl of Selborne.
 He also continued military service during this period as a member of the Volunteer Force.

-The resignation of Arthur Balfour as Conservative Prime Minister in favour of Liberal Leader, Henry Campbell-Bannerman, in 1905 and the defeat of the Conservative Party in the elections of 1906 and 1910 postponed Lee's further office for a decade.
-He was Chairman of the Parliamentary Aerial Defence Committee, from 1910 to 1914.
+The resignation of Arthur Balfour as Conservative Prime Minister in favour of Liberal Leader, Henry Campbell-Bannerman, in 1905 and the defeat of the Conservative Party in the elections of 1906 and 1910 postponed for a decade Lee's achievement of higher office.
+He was Chairman of the Parliamentary Aerial Defence Committee from 1910 to 1914.
 He also introduced the Criminal Law Amendment Act 1912.